JonasTrepel/Waterberg2024/README.md

 # Large Herbivores and Herbaceous Plant Diversity

 This repository contains data and R scripts associated with the manuscript:
-**"Large herbivores are linked to higher herbaceous plant diversity and functional redundancy across spatial scales"** (in review).
+**"Large herbivores are linked to higher herbaceous plant diversity and functional redundancy across spatial scales"** (Journal of Animal Ecology).

 The R code is organized into three primary components: